wonyuan/linkedout/README.md

 # LinkedOutReach

 You've heard of LinkedIn.
 Now introducing LinkedOutReach.
 The platform to help students, industry newcomers, and career transitioners to make that first step in networking (will reword this later).
+Let's be real, do you really have the time today to be rewording and formatting your emails

 ## Tech Stack & Requirements